Understanding Hydrolyzed Infant Formula: Ingredients and Benefits

 Why is Hydrolyzed Formula Recommended?

 Hydrolyzed formula is recommended for infants who exhibit symptoms of protein intolerance or allergies.
 These symptoms may include excessive crying, vomiting, diarrhea, or eczema.
 The hydrolysis process reduces the allergenicity of the proteins, making the formula safer for sensitive infants.
 In Hong Kong, studies show that approximately 2-3% of infants suffer from CMPA, highlighting the need for specialized formulas like hydrolyzed options.
-Additionally, hydrolyzed formulas are often enriched with essential nutrients, including LNnT (Lacto-N-neotetraose), a human milk oligosaccharide that supports gut health and immunity.
-This aligns with the corporate social responsibility of formula manufacturers to provide safe and nutritious options for all infants.
+Additionally, hydrolyzed formulas are often enriched with essential nutrients, including (Lacto-N-neotetraose), a human milk oligosaccharide that supports gut health and immunity.
+This aligns with the of formula manufacturers to provide safe and nutritious options for all infants.

 Breaking Down Proteins for Easier Digestion